soroushomidvar/LDI/README.md

 This localized reasoning allows LDI to achieve high accuracy with fewer tokens, enabling efficient and interpretable imputation even for large, heterogeneous tables.

+## 📊 Experimental Results

+Evaluated on four diverse real-world datasets: Buy, Restaurant, Zomato, and Phone.

+Outperforms traditional and modern baselines such as KNN, MIBOS, HoloClean, IPM, and FMW.

+Achieved up to 8% higher accuracy compared to state-of-the-art LLM-based methods.

+Reduced input size by up to 95.7%, making results easier to interpret and reproduce.

 ## ⚙️ How to Use the Config File